z4kn4fein/kotlin-semver/Module.md

 ```

 ## Constraints
-With constraints, it's possible to validate whether a version satisfies a set of rules or not.
+With constraints, it's possible to validate whether a version satisfies a set of rules.
 A constraint can be described as one or more conditions combined with logical `OR` and `AND` operators.

 ### Conditions